-- Possession (or theft) of another student's solution or partial solution in any form (electronic, handwritten, or printed). - Giving a solution or partial solution to another student, even with the explicit understanding that it will not be copied. - Working together (with someone other than your partner for the assignment) to develop a single solution and then turning in copies (or modified versions) of that solution under multiple names.

-• Using Java's built-in data structure libraries, including lists, vectors, or trees, unless an assignment explicitly specifies that you may.
+- Possession (or theft) of another student's solution or partial solution in any form (electronic, handwritten, or printed). - Giving a solution or partial solution to another student, even with the explicit understanding that it will not be copied.
+This will be punished just as harshly as stealing someone else's work. - Working together (with someone other than your partner for the assignment) to develop a single solution and then turning in copies (or modified versions) of that solution under multiple names. - Using Java's built-in data structure libraries, including lists, vectors, or trees, unless an assignment explicitly specifies that you may.
 A central goal of CS 61B is to make sure you understand how data structures work internally.
 Therefore, I expect you to use only data structures whose implementations you created yourself or learned in class.
 In future CS classes, you will frequently use data structure libraries whose implementations you are not familiar with; but in CS 61B, we are learning the internal mechanics of data structures.